-The engine oil fill cap is located on the front of the engine.
+The engine oil fill cap is located in the front of the engine compartment by the engine oil dipstick.
+See "Engine Compartment Overview" in the Index for more information on location.

 Be sure to fill it enough to put the level somewhere in the proper operating range.
 Push the dipstick all the way back in when you're through.